NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Methodology

-To ensure input hints are being encoded in each step of the processor, we use \textit{teacher-forcing} \citep{teacher} where we feed back the ground truth hints in the input during training to stabilise the trajectory of the hints.
+To ensure input hints are encoded in each step of the processor, we use \textit{teacher-forcing} \cite{teacher} where we feed back the ground-truth hints in the input during training to stabilise the trajectory of the hints.
 Naturally, this is done only during training as, during inference, the encoded hints are equal to the decoded hints of the previous step.

-Due to the recursive nature of \gls{nar}, the issues of exploding and vanishing gradients are prominent during training.
-To tackle these, we apply Xavier initialisation \citep{xavier} on the scalar hints and gradient clipping \citep{gradientclipping}.
-Xavier (or Glorot) initialisation sets the initial weights of the network to preserve the variance of activations across layers.
-Gradient clipping caps the gradients during backpropagation to prevent exploding gradients, which occurred due to the large number of iterations when training NAR-*ICP.
+Due to the recursive nature of \gls{nar} and the large number of iterations when training NAR-*ICP, the issues of exploding and vanishing gradients are prominent.
+To tackle these, we apply Xavier initialisation \cite{xavier} on the scalar hints and gradient clipping \cite{gradientclipping}.
 We also apply layer normalisation in the iterative model to stabilise the learning process further and enhance generalisation.